hubmapconsortium/ingest-validation-tools/docs/scatacseq/index.md

 <a name="cell_barcode_read"></a>
 ##### [`cell_barcode_read`](#cell_barcode_read)
-Which read file contains the cell barcode.
+Which read file(s) contains the cell barcode.
+Multiple cell_barcode_read files must be provided as a comma-delimited list (e.g. file1,file2,file3).
 This field is not required for barcoding by single-cell combinatorial indexing.
 Leave blank if not applicable.

 | constraint | value |
 | --- | --- |